-ML/TF indicators are potential red flags that could initiate suspicion or indicate that something may be unusual without a reasonable explanation.
-Red flags typically stem from one or more factual characteristics, behaviours, patterns or other contextual factors that identify irregularities related to financial transactions.
-These often present inconsistencies with what is expected or considered normal based on what you know about your client.
+ML/TF indicators are potential red flags that can initiate suspicion and indicate that something may be unusual without a reasonable explanation.
+Red flags typically stem from one or more facts, behaviours, patterns or other factors that identify irregularities related to a client's transactions.
+These transactions often present inconsistencies with what is expected or considered normal based on the facts and context you know about your client's transactional activities.

 Diagram 1: Threshold of suspicion